latte-incognito/go_plus_bdd_testing/readme.md

 https://github.com/smartystreets/goconvey <- Nice reporting vs repo haven't been updated for 9 months https://github.com/onsi/ginkgo  <-- Most mature framework, more like specs descriptions https://github.com/franela/goblin <-- Mocha style, mostly familiar for JS users

+#### Adding binding for godod and go test

+So how to do it is described in godog readme.

+For us we create basic_test.go file which is responsible for collection of feature files to run test from root use :
+``go test -v --godog.format=pretty``